PixelRican/Logos.Entities/README.md

 ## Disclaimer

 Currently, not much documentation exists for the library.
 This is something that will be dealt with soon.

 ## License

 Monophyll.Entities is released under the MIT License.
-See LICENSE for more details.
+See LICENSE for details.